FEMALE STRESS, MIXED INCONTINENCE, & URGE (OAB)

-Nerve Stimulators: placed under the skin in the lower back that deliver electrical impulses to the bladder nerves
+Nerve Stimulators: placed under the skin in the lower back; deliver electrical impulses to the bladder nerves

 Surgery: a bladder mesh sling for SUI

-Platelet Rich Plasma (PRP): a simple injection and natural approach using the patient’s own blood to regenerate the bladder nerves.
+Platelet Rich Plasma is a simple injection (and a natural approach) using the patient’s own blood to regenerate the bladder nerves.
 PRP decreases or resolves both STRESS and URGE Incontinence.

 At least 40% of women experience some type of Overactive Bladder (OAB).
 The number is most likely much larger because many people don’t talk about it or even ask their health care provider for help.
 Urinary Incontinence can happen at any age, but it is especially common in older adults.
 However, it should never be considered a normal part of the aging process.